 By C. J. Oakes

 Most people are familiar with the expression “All Rise” even if they have never set foot in a courtroom.
+Movies and TV have made an understanding that the expression is an alert that the judge of a courtroom is about to enter and preside over cases.
 Generally, the phrase and ensuing action instill respect and awe for the presiding judge, but it could be viewed in another light.

 Drama in the Court/Battle Lines are Drawn

 The courts are often portrayed as a drama, its member’s players in the scene.
 Whereas this metaphor could be accurate, a better parallel exists.
 Because the adversarial concept arose from the Magna Carta alongside such judicial notions as Trial-by-ordeal, Trial-by-battle, and Trial-by-compurgation (Meyer & Grant, 2003) it is no wonder the system appears dramatic.
 The modern courtroom, when fully ablaze can be likened more to a battlefield.

 Before stepping onto a battlefield, the first thing a good soldier seeks is a good leader.
 In the courtroom, the leader is the Judge.
 He is the person all look to for guidance and direction.
 He is the final arbiter in the dispute at question and he is the referee.

 Judges are selected in various ways.
 Some are elected, some are appointed by a politician, and others are selected through the legislative process (Meyer & Grant, 2003).
 Regardless of how the position is attained, when all rise in the court, consequently sitting in unison rallied around their leader, all in attendance demonstrate the common goal: Justice and their commitment to follow the lead of the judge in this matter.